quarkusio/quarkus/integration-tests/hibernate-orm-tenancy/datasource/README.md

-# Hibernate example with multitenancy
+# Hibernate ORM example with datasource-based multitenancy

 ## Running the tests